Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 0-iam_betty

     > This script switches the current user to the user `betty`

 * 1-who_am_i

+    > Script that prints the effective username of the current user

 * 2-groups
 * 3-new_owner
 * 4-empty